 Modifiable Risk Factors

-Major modifiable risk factors for developing a stroke are hypertension, heart disease, the disorder of the heart rhythm, and diabetes mellitus.
+Major modifiable risk factors for developing a stroke are hypertension, heart disease, the condition of the heart rhythm, and diabetes mellitus.

-Cigarette Smoking: Cigarette smoking can increase the buildup of plaque, can damage the blood vessels, and can contribute to increased blood pressure.
+Cigarette smoking can increase the buildup of plaque, can damage the blood vessels, and can contribute to raised blood pressure.

-Alcohol Consumption: According to studies, the consumption of alcohol and stroke depends on the stroke type.
-Heavy drinking is associated with an increased risk of ischemic stroke, whereas occasional binge drinking can increase the risk of having a hemorrhagic stroke.
-Although, light-to-moderate alcohol consumption comprising up to 2 drinks per day in men and up to one drink for women can be protective against stroke.
+According to studies, the consumption of alcohol and stroke depends on the stroke type.
+Heavy drinking is associated with a raised risk of ischemic stroke, whereas binge drinking can increase the risk of hemorrhagic stroke.
+Although, light-to-moderate alcohol consumption comprising up to 2 drinks per day in men and up to one drink for women can be defensive against stroke.

-Elevated Cholesterol Level: People with elevated Low-Density Lipoprotein (“Bad Cholesterol”) compared with High-Density Lipoprotein (“Good Cholesterol”) increase predisposition to stroke.
-An increased cholesterol level contributes to increased plaque buildup in the blood vessels.
+People with high Low-Density Lipoprotein (“Bad Cholesterol”) compared with High-Density Lipoprotein (“Good Cholesterol”) raised a predisposition to stroke.
+A raised cholesterol level contributes to raised plaque buildup in the blood vessels.

 Signs, Symptoms, and Complications of Stroke